harirathod/rock-paper-scissors/README.md

 This is the first project I've built using JavaScript.

-This project was undertaken to supplement my learning of web development through `The Odin Project`, through putting theory into practice.
+This project was undertaken to supplement my learning of web development through `The Odin Project`, by putting the theory learned into practice.

 ## Compatibility
 - Compatible with both desktop and mobile users.